RomzySafadi/RomzySafadi/README.md

 - 👋 Hi, I’m @RomzySafadi.
-- 👀 I’m interested in the environment, healthcare, cars, soccer, and using big data to tell a story.
+- 👀 I’m interested in big data, innovative tech, ML, AI, the environment, healthcare, cars, and soccer.
-- 🌱 I’m currently capable of performing statistical analyses (such as AB testing), via tools such as Python, R, SAS, SQL, and Excel.
-I use these tools to tell the story of data to keystakeholders in PowerPoint.
-I'm interested in acontinuing to grow my skills in order to become a more complete Data Scienstist that can utilize data to better help the communities around us.
+- 🌱 I am a dynamic and results-driven Data Scientist with a recently earned Master's degree in Data Science specialized in AI.
+Offering over 4 years of experience in object-oriented programming including data exploration, analysis, and visualization, coupled with expertise in statistical analysis, machine learning, and artificial intelligence techniques.
+Strong ability to clearly tell the story of the data to non-technical audiences via interactive dashboards and presentations.
+Proficient in Python and R, with a strong foundation in machine learning techniques including, but not limited to, neural networks, decision trees, and logistic regression.
+Eager to leverage my expertise in cloud services, data analytics, dashboarding, and machine learning to drive impactful solutions.
 - 📫 Reach me at: safadi.romzy@gmail.com

 <!---